eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Under specific conditions, a Registrar may decide to de-register a registered Relying Party.
 The conditions for this will be specified by each Registrar.

-De-registration involves revocation of all valid Relying Party Instance certificates, such that the Relying Party is no longer able to interact with Wallet Units.
+De-registration involves revocation of all valid Relying Party Instance access certificates, such that the Relying Party is no longer able to interact with Wallet Units.

 ### 6.5 Trust throughout a Wallet Unit lifecycle